 For instance, we can calculate the data distribution.
 The next figure depicts the histogram for the target variable.

-As we can see in the diagram, the car price has a normal distribution, because what we excpect is the american customers to buy cars at a low-medium range of prices, and only a few percent of the american population is able to buy expensive cars as the median personal income of the americans is not extremely high.
+As we can see in the diagram, the car price has a normal distribution because we expect American customers to buy cars at a low-medium range of prices.
+However, only a few percent of the American population can buy expensive cars as the median personal income of Americans is not extremely high.

 The next figure depicts inputs-targets correlations.
-This might help us to see the influence of the different inputs on the final price.
+This might help us see the different inputs’ influence on the final price.

-We realized that there are certain instances that have a very low correlation with our final target, in order to show more conclusive results we can exclude some of that variables of the study by clicking on 'Unuse uncorrelated variables' on the Task Manager window, and inserting a minimum correlation value of 0.01 (which is the lower value we can write), for example.
+We realized that certain instances have a very low correlation with our final target.
+Therefore, to show more conclusive results, we can exclude some of the study variables by clicking on ‘Unuse uncorrelated variables’ on the Task Manager window, and inserting a minimum correlation value of 0.01 (which is the lower value we can write), for example.

 The above chart shows that a few instances have an important dependency on the car price.
-As we can see, curb weight, engine size and horse power affect positively to the price; that means the bigger the engine size, the more expensive the car is, for example.
-On the other hand there are instances (city and highway miles per gallon consumption) that have an important negative dependency on the price, the less the car consumes, the higher the price is.
+As we can see, curb weight, engine size, and horsepower positively affect the price; the bigger the engine size, the more expensive the car is.
+On the other hand, there are instances (city and highway miles per gallon consumption) that have an important negative dependency on the price.
+The less the car consumes, the higher the price is.